 Teeth grinding is a response to secondary stresses

 Some people are not directly sick themselves, but due to work or life changes caused by the pandemic, they face new challenges.
 For example, the parent who is now working from and managing their children’s education at the same time.
 Or a person who lost their job due to this global crisis.
 Even trimmed work hours or adds stress to financial needs.
-Or, some folks forced to work overtime, such as many in the healthcare niche, exhaustion, and loss of life balance are causing them to grind their teeth unknowingly.
+Or, some folks forced to work overtime, such as many in the healthcare niche, have to manage increased trauma-induced pain, exhaustion, and loss of life balance are causing them to grind their teeth unknowingly.

 Isolation and loneliness escalate anxiety

-How might COVID-19 issolation impact TMJ jaw pain?
+How might COVID-19 isolation impact TMJ jaw pain?